arkency/posts/posts/2014-08-10-4-ssh-authentication-in-4-flavors.md

 **Pros:**

-- Using passphrase instead of password, which is the same for multiple servers using the same key
+- Using passphrase instead of password, which is identical for multiple servers with your public key in  `authorized_keys`
 - Public keys cannot be easily brute-forced

 **Cons:**